-If $\bb$ is given or defined through other unknowns, then \eqref{momentum}--\eqref{Gamma_evol} form a closed system of six equations for six unknowns $\bu$, $p$, $\rho$, and $V_\Gamma$, subject to suitable initial conditions.
-Assuming $\rho=\mbox{const}$ at $t=0$, $\dot{\rho} =0$ implies the density stays constant for all times.
+If $\bb$ is given or defined through other unknowns, then equations \eqref{momentum}--\eqref{Gamma_evol} form a closed system of six equations for six unknowns: $\bu$, $p$, $\rho$, $V_\Gamma$, subject to suitable initial conditions. {Note that the domain $\Gamma(t)$ where the system is posed is not known {\it a priori} but is defined by $V_\Gamma$ and the initial surface $\Gamma(0)$.
+We emphasize this observation by counting $V_\Gamma$ as an independent unknown, although it is simply equal to the normal part of $\bu$.
+Despite its appearance, the system \eqref{momentum}--\eqref{Gamma_evol} is (strongly) nonlinear through the presence of the material derivative $\dot{\bu}$, the dependence of the surface $\Gamma(t)$ on $\bu$, and a possible dependence of $\bb$ on the shape of $\Gamma(t)$.
+We assume} that $\rho=\mbox{const}$ at $t=0$, and then $\dot{\rho} =0$ implies that the density stays constant for all times: